cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

-polynomials parsed from the verifier message: if the encoded measurement and joint randomness used to generate the proof are the same as the measurement (share) and joint randomness used to verify the proof, then the output of the gadget will be equal to the evaluation of the wire polynomial in the verifier message; otherwise, the output will not equal the gadget polynomial evaluation with high probability.
+polynomials parsed from the verifier message: if the encoded measurement and joint randomness used to generate the proof are the same as the measurement (share) and joint randomness used to verify the proof, then the output of the gadget will be equal to the evaluation of the gadget polynomial in the verifier message; otherwise, the output will not equal the gadget polynomial evaluation with high probability.